VandanaAjayDubey895/VandanaAjayDubey895/README.md

 ## 🚀 My PM Journey

-I'm a Marketing & sales professional making the leap into Product Management, building technical skills from the ground up.
+I'm a Marketing & sales professional making the leap into AI Product Management, building technical skills from the ground up.
 My goal: to be the kind of PM who can talk to engineers in their language AND to customers in theirs.

 ---